 - To go to a rehearsal mark, enter its name (the first character must be a letter for it to be "found", but subsequent text can be letters or numbers; the search is case insensitive).

-- To go to a page, enter the page number using the format pXX (where XX is the page number; this also means that you won't find a rehearsal mark that starts with "P" and continues with a number).
+- To go to a page, enter the page number using the format pXX (where XX is the page number; this also means that prior to version 2.1 you won't find a rehearsal mark that starts with "P" and continues with a number).